floppystick6/Sparkfun-BeatBag/README.md

   - Based on the raw data provided, I found 60ms to be a good minimum time between Jerks.

 8) If the Jerk passes both of these tests, then we can consider it a HIT.

+9) Then save the curV as preV to use with the next accelerometer read.